mikobonzo/articulos/README.md

 1. Provided 3 implementations for a broad comparison.
 A React-JS + Java would be best.
 But a Nodejs + React is the lightest

 ### Use PlantUML / or equivalent tools to create representations of the Use-Case Diagram, Component Diagram, and Deployment Diagram
-1. Kindly see the pdf file ""
+1. Kindly see the pdf file. ( Solution-Design-Document-EBook-Management )

 ### Site URL's